Author branding is the buzzword for creating a public image to brand yourself.

 Blog regularly

-By far, the best medium to promote yourself and for building your author brand is your blog and author website.
+By far, the best medium to promote yourself and build your author brand is your blog and author website.

 Blog often and only post high-quality and informative content.

-There are so many ways you can use your blog as the base for all your social media activities.
+You can use your blog as the base for all your social media activities in so many ways.

-Investigate ways you can use your blog to extend your reach and attract new readers.
+Investigate ways to use your blog to extend your reach and attract new readers.

 Check your progress